Israel Antiquities Authority

 The Israel Antiquities Authority (IAA, רשות העתיקות rashut ha-'atiqot; دائرة آثار إسرائيل, before 1990, the Israel Department of Antiquities) is an independent Israeli governmental authority responsible for enforcing the 1978 Law of Antiquities.
 The IAA regulates excavation and conservation, and promotes research.
-The Director-General is Eli Escusido - sometimes written Eskosido.

-The Jay and Jeanie Schottenstein National Campus for the Archaeology of Israel is the new home of the IAA, located on Museum Hill, in the heart of Jerusalem.The campus is planned on 20,000 square meters between the Israel Museum and the Bible Lands Museum by Architect Moshe Safdie.
+The National Campus for the Archaeology of Israel is the new home of the IAA, located on Museum Row in Jerusalem.
+In 2025, the almost completed Campus started offering guided tours, with the Visitor Experience center expected to be opened to the public in early 2027.

-The aim of the National Campus is to exhibit approximately two million ancient artifacts and make them accessible to the public.

-The National Campus serves as a center for research, education, demonstration, display, and explanation of Israel's cultural heritage across its various cultural and religious spectrums, throughout human history.

 History

 The Israel Department of Antiquities and Museums (IDAM) of the Ministry of Education was founded on July 26, 1948, after the establishment of the State of Israel.
 It took over the functions of the Department of Antiquities of the British Mandate in Israel and Palestine.
 Originally, its activities were based on the British Mandate Department of Antiquities ordinances.

 IDAM was the statutory authority responsible for Israel's antiquities and for the administration of small museums.
-Its functions include curation of the state collection of antiquities, storing of the state collection, maintaining a list of registered antiquities sites, inspecting antiquities sites and registering newly discovered sites, conducting salvage and rescue operations of endangered antiquities sites, maintaining an archaeological library (the state library), maintaining an archive.
+Its functions included curation of the state collection of antiquities, storing of the state collection, maintaining a list of registered antiquities sites, inspecting antiquities sites and registering newly discovered sites, conducting salvage and rescue operations of endangered antiquities sites, maintaining an archaeological library (the state library), maintaining an archive.

 The Israel Antiquities Authority (IAA) was created from the IDAM by the Knesset (Israeli parliament) in a 1990 statute.
 Amir Drori became its first director.
-The IAA fulfilled the statutory obligations of the IDAM and in its early days was greatly expanded from the core number of workers in IDAM to a much larger complement, and to include the functions of the Archaeological Survey of Israel project, ending the activity of the Association for the Archaeological Survey of Israel (1964-1988).
+The IAA fulfilled the statutory obligations of the IDAM and in its early days was greatly expanded from the core number of workers in IDAM to a much larger complement, and to include the functions of the Archaeological Survey of Israel project, ending the activity of the Association for the Archaeological Survey of Israel (1964–1988).
 The period of expansion lasted for a number of years, but was followed by a period in which diminished fiscal resources and a reduction in funding led to large cutbacks in the size of its work force and its activities.

+The Rockefeller Museum, where part of the IAA headquarters is located while awaiting the opening of the National Campus for the Archaeology of Israel.

 Publications

-It published the results of excavations in three journals:
+The IDAM and the IAA have published the results of excavations in a number of journals and other publications: